pwyde/monochrome-kde/README.md

 - Download and install the [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
 - Enable **Blur** in **System Settings** > **Desktop Behaviour** >  **Desktop Effetcs**.
 - Change custom font for **SDDM**
-  - Edit `displayFont` property in the `theme.conf.user` configuration file.
+  - Edit `font` property in the `theme.conf` configuration file.
 Note that **[San Francisco](https://developer.apple.com/fonts)** font is set as default in this file and must be changed if it is not installed on your particular system.

 ## Credits
 Some graphical elements and artwork in this project is based on other popular themes for the KDE Plasma 5 desktop.